trinsiclabs/divvy/README.md

 Support for signing commits is currently not implemented.
 You need to edit `.gitconfig` on the host VM and set the flag to `false`.

-## TODO

-The next large bit of work is getting the platform ready for deployment.
-Here are some of the things (there will be lots more along the way):

-### Use some sort of container orchestration

-The Fabric network currently runs a single Docker host and standalone containers.
-This is fine for demo purposes but isn't suitable for production because it isn't scalable or fault tolerant.

-An example of a scalability issue is the current limitation of 99 users due to port allocation on the host.
-Organisation nodes (peers and CAs) bind to ports on the host which must be unique.

-An example of a fault tolerance issue is if a node goes down it has to be manually restarted.

-### Hosting and support

-Where are we going to host the platform? how much will it cost? how will it be supported? e.g. security patches and monitoring.

-### Deployment pipeline

-How are changes deployed? what tests do we run? what is the Fabric upgrade path?